gilcierweb/app-rust-nuxt/README.md

 # app-rust-nuxt
 ## App build with Rust Lang and Nuxt.js.
-Api Rust and frontend with nuxt.js use vue.js.
+Api Rust and frontend with nuxt.js using vue.js.

 ### Skill